 In Russia, an apprenticeship is insufficient to pursue a career as a nurse.
 The most basic requirement is that you have completed a four-year Bachelor’s degree program.
 Full-time bachelor’s degree programs are available at RUDN University, I.M.
-Sechenov First Moscow State Medical University, and Perm State Medical University.
+Sechenov and Perm State Medical University.

 Russia is home to some of the best medical schools and colleges in the world.
 They are common among applicants interested in studying medicine in Russia because of their international recognition and relatively low tuition fees.

 Universities deliver full-time nursing programs in addition to pharmacy, dentistry, and general medicine programs.
-The program’s popularity does not imply that obtaining a degree as a nurse or care worker in Russia is easy.
+This program’s popularity does not easily mean that getting a degree as a nurse or care worker in Russia is easy.
 In reality, it necessitates a significant amount of time, commitment, and hard work.